CleanArchitect/clean/Clean.Net/README.md

 var appSettings = builder.Configuration.GetAppSettings<AppSettings>(); // Will throw exception when ApplicationName is empty
 ```

-You can also register and validate (using Data Annotations) other settings using:
+You can also register and validate (with [Data Annotations](https://learn.microsoft.com/en-us/aspnet/mvc/overview/older-versions-1/models-data/validation-with-the-data-annotation-validators-cs)) other `Settings` classes as singletons using:

 ```csharp
 services.AddSettings(myOtherSettings);